How You Can Help

 We are a self-funded organisation.
 We depend on our supporters to help us.
 Your donation no matter how big or small will help us to do our important work.

 Advance the interests of LGB people – which we see as being in danger right now.
 We believe that attempts to introduce confusion between biological sex and the notion of gender are harming LGB people.
 One way to protect same-sex attracted people is, for example, to encourage organisations to record numbers of LGB employees separately to numbers of transgender employees.
 That information would enable the development of policies to ensure they really are equitable employers.
 The accuracy of such data is being undermined and will soon be lost completely as men self-ID as women and lesbians, E.g. Many organisations work hard, in good faith, to drive diversity.
 However, we believe they are being wrongly advised by powerful lobbying groups to ask whether people have ‘other sexual orientations’ such as Polysexual, Demiromantic or Unsure..
 Sexual orientation is a protected characteristic in the 2010 Equality Act.

 Amplify the voices of lesbians – Lesbians experience additional discrimination as women whose sexual orientation is towards the same sex in a male-dominated society.
-The confusion between gender and sex means that lesbians must accept that a transwoman is a woman as a matter of absolute fact.
+The confusion between gender and sex means that lesbians are told they must accept that a transwoman is a woman as a matter of absolute fact.

 We believe that attempts to compel women to believe that male genitals can be female is a form of sexual assault, an attack on the rights of lesbians and a threat to their very existence.